 parts of our Website, you are responsible for keeping this password confidential.
 We ask you not

 Unfortunately, the transmission of information via the internet is not completely secure.

 Although we will do our best to protect your personal data, we cannot guarantee the security of

-your information transmitted to our Website; any transmission is at your own risk.
+your information transmitted to our Website or to the third party; any transmission is at

 Information you provide to us is shared on our secure servers.
 We have implemented appropriate

 physical, technical and organisational measures designed to secure your information against

 accidental loss and unauthorised access, use, alteration or disclosure.
 In addition, we limit